We truly understand that Kubera is storing your sensitive data and protecting it is our highest priority.

 Most importantly, our business is not dependent on humans peeking at your data and offering to "manage" your wealth.

 But just to be on the safer side, you should not store any information that’s highly risky when fallen into the wrong hands.
 Please don’t store any password, credit card numbers, crypto wallet private keys in Kubera in order to transfer it to the beneficiary.
 It’s not safe.
 You should store only enough information or documents that would help you and your legal heir to know about them and claim your property.

 If your data sharing needs requires end-to-end encryption, don’t use Kubera.
 We highly recommend you to look at Password Managers like LastPass and 1Password.
 But they come with their own complexities.
-E.g. the people who you want to share the information with, should be savvy enough to be also using the same password manager app.
+E.g. the person who you want to share the information with, should also be savvy enough to be a user of the same Password Manager.

 Kubera NEVER sells your data.

 Kubera is funded solely by your subscription fee.

 In some specific instances when data is shared with 3rd parties (mostly for analytics), Kubera makes sure they don’t sell it either.